alexpaul/Big-O-Notation/README.md

 ## Space Complexity

 Space complexity is defined as the amount of memory needed for a given algorithm.
-As the input sizes increases the amount of space increases accordingly.
+As the input size of an algorithm increases the amount of space increases accordingly.

+> Auxiliary space is extra space or temporary space used by the algorithms during its execution.

 | Type | Bit Width | Range |